An enema kit can quickly become a hotspot for unwanted bacteria and mold if it isn’t properly maintained.

 We prefer to use natural products whenever possible, and hydrogen peroxide is one of the most effective natural disinfectants, making it ideal for enema kit cleansing.

 Reconnect all the pieces of your kit and pour two cups of 3% hydrogen peroxide into the enema bucket or bag.
 Allow some of the liquid flow through the tube and the tip before applying the clamp to trap most of the liquid.

-According to experts, 3% hydrogen peroxide requires 2 1/2 hours to thoroughly do its disinfecting magic, so we recommend that you let your bucket/bag and tubing filled with the solution sit for that allotted time.
+According to experts, 3% hydrogen peroxide requires 2 1/2 hours to do its disinfecting magic effectively, so we recommend that you let your bucket/bag and tubing filled with the solution sit for that allotted time.